Elizarl/ToadProject/README.md

+Instruccion to run the project are :
+-npm install
-project run with npm run dev
+-npm run dev